Overview

 As with traditional dissertations, the article-style dissertation must be the student's original idea and work.
 The articles included in the dissertation must be in a publishable quality around a cohesive theme.
 To demonstrate the student’s in-depth understanding of the unifying framework for the articles, an introductory chapter or section should be included to review the relevant literature and to describe these articles, show how they are related, and explain their significances.
 The article-style dissertation should also include a conclusions chapter/section that highlights the importance of the studies, integrates the major findings, and discusses the implications for the overall topic.

 When the dissertation has been completed, the PhD student must publicly defend the dissertation.
-The final oral dissertation defense is the culminating experience in the doctoral program.
+The final oral dissertation defense and dissertation document acceptance are the culminating experiences in the doctoral program.
 A draft of the dissertation should be provided to all members of the dissertation committee at least two weeks prior to the date of the defense.
 Once the dissertation committee has agreed that the student is prepared for the final oral dissertation defense, the student and committee members will set the defense date.
 Notice of the dissertation defense must be given to the department two weeks prior to the defense date.
-The defense should be advertised with posted flyers and emails to the department faculty, staff, and students with the date, time, and location of the event.
+The defense should be advertised with posted flyers and emails to the department faculty, staff, and students with an abstract and the date, time, and location of the event supplied.
 All members of the dissertation committee are expected to attend and participate in real time.
 Virtual attendance via interactive video or teleconference is permitted for off-campus external committee members, but the student and Tuscaloosa campus faculty should attend in person unless extraordinary circumstances dictate the need for virtual attendance.
 In circumstances where virtual participation is necessary, real-time and fully interactive audio and visual communication capability must be included, and all participants must follow the Virtual Participation guidelines of the Graduate School.

 Time Limits for Degree Completion Requirements